JamesHutchison/megamock/README.md

 # Debugging tools
-In addition to mocking capability, `MegaMock` objects can also help you debug. `MegaMock` objects have the attribute `megamock_attr_assignments`, which keeps a record of what attributes were assigned, when, and what the value was.
+In addition to mocking capability, `MegaMock` objects can also help you debug.
+The `attr_assignments` dictionary, found under the `megamock` attribute in `MegaMock` objects, keep a record of what attributes were assigned, when, and what the value was.
 This object is a dictionary where the key is the attribute name, and the value is a list of `AttributeAssignment` objects.

-There is also `megamock_spied_access`, which is similar, but for objects that are spied.
+There is also `spied_access`, which is similar, but for objects that are spied.

 If an attribute is coming out of a complex branch of logic with a value